To some it represented the home of Reddy Kilowatt. To others it represented the home, if only on screen, of John Wayne, Jimmy Stewart, Marilyn Monroe.

-But on June 7, 1934 the Dallas Morning News announced that the Electric Building had been sold.
+On June 7, 1934 the Dallas Morning News announced that the Electric Building had been sold.
 It was the third of Jones’s Fort Worth buildings to be sold in an reorganization during the Great Depression.

 The Electric Building now houses apartments.
 Part of the Hollywood Theater was converted into a parking garage for tenants.
 Part of the theater survives.